totoclectic/Muximux/README.md

 [More screenshots](#screenshots)

 ## Changelog / totoclectic's edits
+* Create and use multiple links sets by just adding a word in the url (example: http://<url>/<set>)
-* Added optional apps short descriptions on landing pages
+* Optional apps short descriptions on landing pages
-* Added option to open the app in the new tab (when forbidden by X-Frame-Options)
+* Option to open the app in the new tab (when forbidden by X-Frame-Options)
 * Cosmetic edits, typos fixes

 > More infos : https://github.com/mescon/Muximux